 4. Learn how big each target market is

 Deciding who you will target within your industry is vital online because there are a zillion competitors from all over the world and niches really work well, especially for start ups and small business.
 Use “exact” mode for this one!
 What a Googler knows about your product will be reflected in how he searches for it.
 If for example, you run a web design business, these are two keywords that are relevant to your business:

 Both these keywords have roughly same number of searches and may both be looking for the same thing.
 The difference is the first is a well informed customer who may be seeking a designer with an ability to do bespoke coding whereas the second Googler is a novice, who isn’t really sure what he needs.

 Who you decide to target will depend on your own skills and the products you can offer and it’s vital to create web copy in the right voice for your market.
 Note that online shop designer has a HUGE cost per click, so clearly they’re easier to convert!

 5. What Your Competitors Are Doing

 By pasting your competitor’s website into the Website search box, you can find a list of keyword ideas that you my not have considered.
 It doesn’t mean that your competitor is ranking for all those keywords simply that they are keywords associated with words on the site.
 You can then pick off any keywords that are also applicable to your business and explore them to see if there are opportunities that your competitors are pursuing that you hadn’t thought of, or if you competitors are pursuing a specific niche through their keyword optimization.

 Google Trends can also help you before you start and of course Analytics and Webmaster Tools can help once you’re up and running.
-Again, there is no replacement for good old fashioned market research but there are plenty of insights to be gained from the Google AdWords Keyword Tool.
+Again, there is no replacement for good old fashioned market research but there are plenty of insights to be gained from the Google Ads Keyword Tool.